 We begin day 12 at a leisurely pace, enjoying breakfast and the unspoilt setting at Kasabushi before continuing our journey.
 Leaving Kasabushi, we head south on the Spinal Road, crossing several rivers and the Kantinti–Mufunta Track along the way.

-Arriving at Lake Itezhi-Tezhi we round the southern region of the lake to reach Hippo Bay.
+Reaching Lake Itezhi-Tezhi we round the southern region of the lake to reach Hippo Bay.
 Arriving in Hippo Bay at about midday, you have the opportunity visit the local town.
 Exiting the national park, you can do some shopping for fresh produce in the town.
 The crew refuels the vehicles here and stocks up on supplies.
 We return to our camp at Hippo Bay in time to watch a magical African sunset over Lake Itezhi-Tezhi.

 The following day we embark on a game drive and bush walk in the area.
 A local guide accompanies you on the day's activities in this area which is visited by plenty of animals.
 If you would like to go fishing instead then this can also be arranged.